 Registration allows travel registry administrators to identify the potentially affected travelers during emergencies and to contact these travelers to verify their well-being.
-The Registry will also be used to send travel notices and advisories to registered travelers.
+The Registry will also be used to send travel advisories and risk notices.

-To enter trip information for someone else as a proxy, please contact a travel registry administrator: firstname.lastname@example.org
+To enter trip information for someone else as a proxy, please contact a travel registry administrator

 You must have a Kerberos ID to log into the Travel Registry.
-If you do not have a Kerberos ID, any MIT faculty or staff member can sponsor a guest account via this form (MIT certificates required).
+If you do not have a Kerberos ID, any MIT faculty or staff member can sponsor a temporary guest account valid for the duration of the trip via this form (MIT certificates required).